uriel1998/WWIV_Utilities/networked-bbs-doors/README.md

 **Apply and be accepted to DoorParty and/or BBSLink before beginning.**

-Most of the program requirements are installed by default on linux systems, but for DoorParty you will possibly need `rlogin-client`; install it on Debian/Ubuntu with `sudo apt install rlogin-client`.
+Most of the program requirements are installed by default on linux systems, but for DoorParty you will possibly need `rsh-redone-client`; install it on Debian/Ubuntu with `sudo apt install rsh-redone-client`.

-Please note that [RLOGIN is a security risk](https://www.ssh.com/ssh/rlogin) if exposed to the internet.
+Please note that [RLOGIN is a security risk](https://www.ssh.com/ssh/rlogin) if exposed to the internet (though the "redone-client" aims to fix that.
 Ensure that you have both your router and system firewalls so that they will not accept connections from outside the LAN, and you should be fine.
 It is for this reason that it is best practice to have the `doorparty-connector` daemon running on the same machine as the BBS to minimize risk.